WCME

-WCME (900 kHz; "Radio Midcoast") is a commercial AM radio station licensed to Brunswick, Maine, and serving Maine's Mid Coast; on-air, the station is currently known as "Radio Midcoast WCME 99-5 FM & 900 AM".
+WCME (900 kHz; "Radio Midcoast") is a commercial AM radio station licensed to Brunswick, Maine, and serving Maine's Mid Coast; on-air, the station is known as "Radio Midcoast WCME 99-5 FM & 900 AM".
 Established in 1955, the station is owned by veteran radio news anchor and talk host Jim Bleikamp, and programs a locally-oriented, full-service oldies/soft rock radio format emphasizing news and local events.
 WCME's studios are in the Fort Andross complex in Brunswick.
 WCME's transmitter is located along U.S. Route 1 near Durham Road in Brunswick.

 WCME operates with 700 watts by day but must reduce power to 26 watts at night because 900 kHz is a Mexican and Canadian clear channel frequency and WCME cannot interfere with more powerful stations at 900 AM.

 History

 WCME signed on December 16, 1955, under the ownership of Westminster Broadcasting Corporation.
 Central Maine Broadcasting System acquired the station in 1964, and launched a sister station on 98.9 FM on April 11, 1965.
 The WCME stations were sold to WCME Inc. in 1969, and to Condit Broadcasting in 1972.

 By 1973, WCME and WCME-FM simulcast a contemporary format; later that year, the call letters were changed to WKXA.
 The following year, the WKXA stations were sold to Amcom Corporation and implemented a mix of talk and MOR.
 In 1977, the simulcast was dissolved, and WKXA flipped to top 40; a year later, the station reverted to simulcasting with WKXA-FM, by then a country station.
 Independent programming again resumed in 1980, this time with a news/talk format; this continued after Windward Communications bought the station in 1982, but by 1984 WKXA had adopted an adult contemporary format (separate from that on the newly renamed WCLZ), which gave way by 1987 to a return of the country format.

 Hawthorne Communications acquired the station in 1988, and changed its call letters to WCLZ to reflect the resumption of the simulcast with WCLZ-FM; in 1990, the station again dropped the simulcast, affiliating with the Business Radio Network.
 This format continued as the stations were sold to The Eastern Radio Company in 1990 and to Riverside Broadcasting in 1992.
 The station subsequently returned to simulcasting WCLZ-FM, by then an adult album alternative station, but separate programming was restored to the AM station again in 1995, this time with home shopping.

 In 1998, Riverside Broadcasting sold the WCLZ stations to Fuller-Jeffrey Broadcasting, with Riverside owner Mike Waggoner citing the company's local ownership.
 Co-owner J. J. Jeffrey, a native of Brunswick, had started his career at WCME.
 That December, the station changed its call letters to WJJB, and after a brief return to the WCLZ-FM simulcast, the station became a simulcast of sports station WJAE in 1999.
 Fuller-Jeffrey sold their FM stations to Citadel Broadcasting several months later, but J. J. Jeffrey retained WJAE and WJJB as the first stations in his Atlantic Coast Radio group.